 - Special educational needs and/or disabilities

-We would like to seek your views on our RSE Policy, which will apply from the academic year 2020/21 and to help us ensure that the curriculum and policy is as robust as possible.
-We have therefore designed a process and timeline for you to feed in your views as follows:
+During from the academic year 2020/21 and to help us ensure that the curriculum and policy was as robust as possible, we designed a process and timeline for parents to feed back their views.
+This was as follows:

-We will provide an initial introduction video to explain the existing scheme of work.
-This will be made available on our school website.
-We will also ensure that the scheme of work is available on the website to view.
-We will request a working group of parents to take part in initial drafting of our RSE policy.
+We provide an initial introduction video on Facebook to explain the existing scheme of work.
+This was also added to the school website.
+We also requested a working group of parents to take part in the initial drafting of our RSE policy.

-The working group for parents will meet virtually with Mrs Reason to help us draft the RSE policy.
-We will also conduct an online survey to obtain your views about the content and ideal delivery of the scheme.
+The working group for parents was offered the chance tomeet virtually with Mrs Reason to help us draft the RSE policy.

-We will consider the views of the working group, responses to the online consultation, and feedback to class teachers so that our final RSE Policy can be published before the start of the Spring Term 2020/21.
+We consider the views of the working group and feedback from class teachers so that our final RSE Policy could be published during the the Spring Term 2020/21.